mayals/CoffeeShop_django_v2/README.md

 Registered and activated users can log in to their accounts.

 - Browsing Coffee Menu:
 Any visitor can browse the coffee menu to view available products also can view product detail page but cannot interactive with it before login in.
-Each product listing includes an image, name, description, price, and an option to add it to the cart.
+Each product listing includes an image, name, description, price, and an option to add it to the cart and like the product.

 - Adding to Cart:
 Users can add products to their shopping cart.